ArekMiszcz/wildspark/README.md

 ## License

-Read the [LICENSE](https://github.com/client/WildSpark/blob/main/LICENSE) file for details.
+See the `LICENSE` file in the project root for license details.